splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/get-started.rst

    Troubleshoot the .NET instrumentation <troubleshooting/common-dotnet-troubleshooting>
    Migrate from SignalFx Instrumentation for .NET <troubleshooting/migrate-signalfx-dotnet-to-dotnet-otel>

-The Splunk Distribution of OpenTelementry .NET provides automatic instrumentation for popular .NET libraries and frameworks to collect and send telemetry data to Splunk Observability Cloud.
+The Splunk Distribution of OpenTelemetry .NET provides automatic instrumentation for popular .NET libraries and frameworks to collect and send telemetry data to Splunk Observability Cloud.

 .. raw:: html

   <embed>
-    <h2>Features of the Splunk Distribution of OpenTelementry .NET<a name="features" class="headerlink" href="#features" title="Permalink to this headline">¶</a></h2>
+    <h2>Features of the Splunk Distribution of OpenTelemetry .NET<a name="features" class="headerlink" href="#features" title="Permalink to this headline">¶</a></h2>
   </embed>

-The Splunk Distribution of OpenTelementry .NET provides the following features:
+The Splunk Distribution of OpenTelemetry .NET provides the following features:

 - Collection and reporting of all spans and traces
 - B3 and W3C headers for context propagation